tostercx/GTAO_Booster_PoC/README.md

 There's a better maintained fork with a release here: https://github.com/QuickNET-Tech/GTAO_Booster_PoC

-I will not be providing any builds here.
+I will not be providing any builds.
 This is a research project, the code is for demonstration purposes only.

 ## PoC that fixes two GTA Online bugs and drastically improves load times for CPU-bound systems